highcharts-for-python/highcharts-maps/docs/_versus_alternatives.rst

       visualization types, only a limited number of configuration options are available.
       And because the library has not been updated in about seven years, there's an open question whether it will even work to produce relevant visualizations.
+    * **No Highcharts Maps Support**.
+By design, the library does not support any of the map visualizations that Highcharts Maps provides.

     .. tip::